isalevine/order-payment-graphql-api/README.md

 * **What would you do next if you had more time to build it out?** --
+    1. Refactor all Float math into Integer math, and format outputs as Floats with two decimal places.

     1. Explore different ways to handle `idempotency_key` -- try storing keys from successful `Payments` directly on `Order`?

     1. Build additional queries/mutations to fetch pending/failed payments, and either resolve or delete them?